Health - Social Security Disability

 If the claimant needs an attorney, how is the attorney paid?

 While attorney’s fees can be paid hourly, almost all claimants prefer a "contingent fee," that is a fee paid only if the claimant wins his appeal.
 The usual fee is 25% of past due benefits up to $6,000.00.
-Although the usual fee will not normally exceed $6,000.00, appeals beyond the initial administrative hearing are not subject to that limit.
+Although the usual fee will not normally exceed $6,000.00, appeals beyond the first administrative hearing are not subject to that limit.
 In any event, attorney fees are never paid out of current monthly benefits.
 All attorney fees are also subject to the approval of the SSA and the rate is set by federal law.

 In addition to the fee, the claimant is always responsible for the expenses incurred in gathering medical records, obtaining medical opinion letters, paying experts for evaluations or testimony, and so forth.
 These expenses should be outlined and explained in the fee agreement with claimant’s counsel.